 Recovery Allies provides trainings to professionals at all levels of care and from multiple disciplines.

 Recovery Allies has trained over 800 individuals.

-A Recovery Oriented System of Care (ROSC) is a way to approach both the acute challenges of substance use disorder and then plan for long-term recovery together.
+A Recovery Oriented System of Care (ROSC) is a way to approach both the acute challenges of substance use disorders and then plan for long-term recovery together.

 Recovery Allies embraces the approach that ROSC takes and within trainings includes the following subjects:

 The role of a Recovery Coach

 How to supervise Recovery Coaches in an effective manner

 Use of effective language and avoiding pejorative terms

 Changing the system for better outcomes in a collaborative manner

 Below is our general Recovery Coach Academy training offered several times each year…